-Student ID Badges must be displayed with a lanyard, in a sleeve, in plain sight around the neck.
+Student ID Badges must be displayed with a lanyard, in a sleeve, in plain sight around the neck while in classrooms, hallways, and shared spaces (cafeteria, Learning Commons, etc).
 ID's cannot be marked on, defaced, or cut.
 If an ID is marked on or defaced the student will be responsible for purchasing a new ID.

-If a student does have an ID, they can come to the front office and purchase a new ID or get a sticker.
+If a student does not have an ID, they can purchase a new ID or get a sticker.
 Upon the issuance of the fourth ID sticker, students will also be required to serve detention for not following school rules.
+Multiple offenses of this procedure will result in further disciplinary consequences.